Pigeonhole settings¶

 sieve_user_log

-The path to the file where the user log file is written.
-If not configured, a default location is used.
+The path to the file where the user log file is written. a default location is used.